RIDDOCH

 ABOUT

-The Riddoch Art Gallery is the largest regional gallery in South Australia.
+The Riddoch Arts & Culture Centre is the largest regional gallery in South Australia.
 It was first opened in the Mount Gambier Institute in 1887 with funding from pastoralist, parliamentarian and cultural benefactor John Riddoch.

 In 2011, the most recent redevelopment of the Gallery was undertaken as part of the Main Corner project, providing state of the art energy-efficient climate control, improved artwork storage facilities, a new studio/workshop space and resource room, and an impressive architecturally designed public entrance.